-Benji (my boyfriend; who is also a trainer and nutritionist extraordinaire) just sent me this article from Consumer Reports on protein drinks and what exactly is in them.
+Benji (my husband; who is also a trainer and nutritionist extraordinaire) just sent me this article from Consumer Reports on protein drinks and what exactly is in them.
 It’s a tough game, since these protein supplements are sold as “health food” at health food stores and approved by the FDA and many people use them as a convenient way to lose weight and get on a healthy diet regimen.
 It creates quite a contradiction!
 Here’s something healthy, but really were just poisoning you slowly… So, how do you really know what you are getting?
 Well, finding a good honest and trustworthy source is VERY important as well as informing yourself about the products you use.
 Especially considering the following stat; Food and Drug allows there to be a 40% difference between what is in the bottle and what is listed!
 Here is a link to the article; How About Some Heavy Metals With That Protein; & they aren’t talking about rock music!

 For the full report: